Gaetano Sciolari Boulanger Flush Mount

 Materials: Chromed metal (iron) ceiling piece.
 9 chromed metal tubes.
 Some iron and brass parts.
 Bakelite sockets.

 Width: ∅ 29 cm / 11.41”

 Electricity: 9 bulbs E14, 9 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

-For this setup a silver cup/crown/bowl light bulb was used.
+For this setup silver cup/crown/bowl light bulbs were used.

 Period: 1960s, 1970s, 1980s – Mid-Century Modern.